sstur/nbit/README.md

 const routes = defineRoutes((app) => [ ... ]);
 ```

-This reflects an important principle of this framework; we don't mutate a shared `app` that gets passed around.
-We instead `declare` or `define` a set of route handlers.
+This reflects an important principle of this framework; we don't mutate a shared `app` object.
+We declaratively define a set of route handlers using `defineRoutes()`.
 The result is simply an array (which can be passed into `attachRoutes()` or used for tests).

-From a route handler you can `return new Response(string)` or `return new Response(stream)` or you can use a helper like `return Response.json({...})` or return just a plain object and it will be converted to JSON.
+From within a route handler you can `return new Response(string)` or `return new Response(stream)` or you can use a helper like `return Response.json({...})` or return just a plain object and it will be sent as JSON.

-`Response` follows [the web standard](https://developer.mozilla.org/en-US/docs/Web/API/Response) for the most part, but there's an extra `Response.file(path)` to serve a static file, and there might be additional non-standard helpers in future.
+`Response` follows [the web standard](https://developer.mozilla.org/en-US/docs/Web/API/Response) for the most part, but there's an extra `Response.file(path)` to serve a static file.
+We might add additional non-standard helpers in future as well.

 You can `import { Response } from '@nbit/node'` or from `@nbit/bun`, etc.